-I tried the apps.
-All of them.
-Every debt payoff tool I could find.
-They all had the same problems: cluttered dashboards, gamification that felt patronizing, bank-linking requirements that made me uncomfortable, and interfaces clearly designed by people who'd never actually sat there at 1 AM staring at a spreadsheet trying to figure out when it would all be over.
+The founder has ADHD, which changes how time, reward, and consequence land in a brain.
+They tried every debt payoff app on the market.
+Each one failed for the same reasons: cluttered dashboards, gamification that felt patronizing, bank-linking requirements that felt unsafe, and interfaces clearly designed by people who had never actually sat there at 1 AM staring at a spreadsheet trying to figure out when it would all be over.

 I built this for me first.